technicalmachine/fractal-docs/hardware-design.md

  * A rechargable battery that lasts hours to weeks
  * A non-rechargable battery that lasts months to years

-The only reason I draw a distinction between the second and third categories is that primary cells + field service might make sense in some cases for the third category.
+The only reason I draw a distinction between the second and third categories is that primary cells + field service might make sense in some applications.

 In all cases, after the initial "acquisition" is completed, most of the devices Fractal is well suited to will have a low power domain and may or may not have a high power domain.
 There exist many, many regulators (some of which are even pin-compatible) across input voltages, output voltages, and manufacturers that can allow the system to be tuned to fit the any requirements imposed by the environment.